thelonious/kld-intersections/README.md

 ### Example

-Lets intersect our `circle` and `rectangle`.
-From the table above, we see that the circle's name is, unsurprisingly, `Circle`, and the name of the rectangle is `Rectangle`.
+Lets intersect a `circle` and a `rectangle`.
+From the table above, we see that the circle's name is `Circle`, and the name of the rectangle is `Rectangle`.
 Following the rules stated above, this means our method name is:

 `intersectCircleRectangle`